About Queen Elizabeth Pocket Beagles: the only true Pocket Beagle Breed

 Queen Elizabeth Pocket Beagles are the toy breed of the beagle.
 Our dogs were developed by our nationwide team of home breeders.
 They make easy care house companions that fit your lifestyle.
 Healthy and good tempered, especially for kids!
 Quiet, making good apartment dogs.
 Ideal for emotional support therapy & seizure detection or diabetic alert dogs.

 Queen Elizabeth Pocket Beagles are the smallest rare breed hound in existence.
-Six generations in development they are no longer considered a cross-breed.
+Ten generations in development they are no longer considered a cross-breed.
 In fact they are the only actual 'pocket beagle' breed.
 By contrast there are a number of people breeding standard beagles that are a little smaller than average and calling them 'pocket beagles' as a marketing hype meaning: small beagle.
 AKC recognizes those to be 13 inch beagles as they are genetically the same as a standard beagle.
-The Queen Elizabeth Pocket Beagle Breed foundation is nineteen years old and breeding rights are strictly limited.
+The Queen Elizabeth Pocket Beagle Breed foundation is twenty years old and breeding rights are strictly limited.
 Affiliate foundation breeders in several states are supervised by the Queen Elizabeth Pocket Beagle Foundation and give discounts and free puppies to special need children and adult through the Get-A-Wag Program.
 Recently our current breeders reorganized as the Therapy Puppy Club.

 This is an overview of what makes Queen Elizabeth Pocket Beagles different from the popular standard beagle breed.